nais/istio-issue/issue.md

 We're having issues upgrading from istio 1.4.3 to 1.6.5.

-It seems like one gateway won't create a listener for it's configured port.
+It seems like one gateway won't create a listener for its configured port.

 The gateway: `ingress-gateway-dev-adeo-no` for some reason creates a listener on port 445 and 82, which is actually configured for the gateway: `ingress-gateway-dev-nav-no`.
 It should have been configured with 443/80